microsoft/gctoolkit-testdata/README.md

 ## Introduction

 Test assets for [GCToolKit](https://github.com/microsoft/gctoolkit).
-These files are unlikely to change, other than an occasional addition.
-The child packages are deployed as zip files.
+This collection of files is unlikely to change other than an occasional addition.

 ---
 NOTE